cmu-mfi/motoman_ros1/README.md

 ```
 * `sim`: Default value is `false`.
 If want to run moveit simulation, specify `true`.
 * `namespace`: As the name suggests, it launches a robot nodes on specified namespace.
 If *sim:=false*, then namespace value need to be defined in *yk_launch/launch/moveit.launch*.
 Definition includes robot ip address and corresponding controller file in the directory *yk_launch/config*

+> Note: When running with a real robot, ensure that you change the ip addresses in yk_launch/moveit.launch file.

 ## Important Assets